Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Numerical Study

-where the indicator function $I(\cdot)$ returns $1$ if $\mathrm{PE}_{n\mathrm{D},k} > \mathrm{PL}_{n\mathrm{D},k}$, indicating an integrity failure, and $0$ otherwise. \item \emph{PL tightness:} Tighter PL values are preferable.
-Quantitatively, we evaluated the $50$th, $95$th, and $99$th percentile PL values.
-For visual comparison, we use the \textit{Stanford diagram} \cite{whiton2022cellular}.
-In this diagram, each epoch contributes a point on the PE-PL plane, with $\mathrm{PE}_{n\mathrm{D}}$ and $\mathrm{PL}_{n\mathrm{D}}$ values.
-Points form a cloud over $N_\mathrm{sim}$ epochs, ideally located towards the lower-left (indicating lower $\mathrm{PE}_{n\mathrm{D}}$ and $\mathrm{PL}_{n\mathrm{D}}$).
-Points below the diagonal line in the lower-right half-plane indicate integrity failures.
-The diagram’s resolution and color intensity depend on the pixel density, with each pixel encompasses a small square area. \item \textit{Running time:} Computational complexity is measured by the running time in Matlab on a MacBook Pro with an Intel Core i7 processor.
+where $\mathrm{PE}_{n\mathrm{D},k} \triangleq \Vert \mathbf{e}_{n\mathrm{D},k} \Vert$ is the actual positioning error (PE) and $\mathrm{PL}_{n\mathrm{D},k}$ is the computed PL for the $k$th epoch.
+The indicator function $I(\cdot)$ returns $1$ if $\mathrm{PE}_{n\mathrm{D},k} > \mathrm{PL}_{n\mathrm{D},k}$, and $0$ otherwise. \item \emph{PL tightness:} We assess how closely the \ac{PL} track the actual errors using the \textit{Stanford diagram} \cite{whiton2022cellular}, which plots $\mathrm{PE}_{n\mathrm{D}}$ versus $\mathrm{PL}_{n\mathrm{D}}$ for each epoch on a PE-PL plane\footnote{The resolution and color intensity of a Stanford diagram depends on the density of pixels, each of which contains a small square area.}.
+Points below the diagonal indicate integrity failures; ideally, points cluster in the lower-left for tight PLs and low errors.
+PL tightness is further quantified using empirical CDFs, with PL values reported at the $50$th (median), $95$th, and $99$th percentiles.
+These percentiles are chosen to represent typical and extreme cases, and the empirical CDF curves in Fig.~\ref{fig:Compare:Genie} illustrate the position of these PL values within the overall distribution.

+\item \textit{Running time:} Computational complexity is measured by the running time in Matlab on a MacBook Pro with an Intel Core i7 processor.
 For the Bayesian RAIM algorithm, all nine message passing steps described in Section~\ref{sec:BayesianI:a} are performed. \end{enumerate}